1980 Damascus Titan missile explosion

 The Damascus Titan missile explosion (also called the Damascus accident) was a 1980 U.S. nuclear weapons incident involving a U.S. Air Force LGM-25C Titan II intercontinental ballistic missile (ICBM) at Missile Complex 374-7 in rural Arkansas.
 The incident began with a fuel leak at 6:30 p.m.
 CDT on September 18, and culminated with an explosion inside the missile silo at around 3:00 a.m. on September 19.
-The 9 MtTNT W-53 nuclear warhead was ejected and landed a short distance away and no radioactive material was lost.
+The 9 MtonTNT W-53 nuclear warhead was ejected and landed a short distance away and no radioactive material was lost.

 Launch complex

 Strategic Missile (SM) sites of 373rd and 374th Strategic Missile Squadrons, reporting to the 308th Strategic Missile Wing.

-Launch Complex 374-7 was located in Bradley Township, Van Buren County farmland just 3.3 miles NNE of Damascus, and approximately 50 mi north of Little Rock.
+Launch Complex 374-7 was located in Bradley Township, Van Buren County farmland just 3.5 miles NNE of Damascus and approximately 50 mi north of Little Rock.

 The Strategic Air Command facility of Little Rock Air Force Base was one of eighteen silos in the command of the 308th Strategic Missile Wing (308th SMW), specifically one of the nine silos within its 374th Strategic Missile Squadron (374th SMS), at the time of the explosion.

 Incident

 Leadup

 At around 6:30 p.m.
 CDT on Thursday, September 18, 1980, two airmen from a Propellant Transfer System (PTS) team were checking the pressure on the oxidizer tank of a USAF Titan II missile at Little Rock AFB's Launch Complex 374-7.
 One of the workers, Airman David P. Powell, had brought a ratchet wrench – 3 ft long weighing 25 lb – into the silo instead of a torque wrench, the latter having been newly mandated by Air Force regulations.

 Powell later claimed that he was already below ground in his safety suit when he realized he had brought the wrong wrench, so he chose to continue rather than turn back.
-The 8 lb socket fell off the ratchet and dropped approximately 80 ft before bouncing off a thrust mount and piercing the missile's skin over the first-stage fuel tank, causing it to leak a cloud of its Aerozine 50 fuel.
+The 3-1/8" socket weighing 8 lbs (3.6 kg) fell off the ratchet and dropped approximately 80 ft before bouncing off a thrust mount and piercing the missile's skin over the first-stage fuel tank, causing it to leak a cloud of its Aerozine 50 fuel.

 Aerozine 50 is hypergolic with the Titan II's oxidizer, dinitrogen tetroxide, such that they spontaneously ignite upon contact with each other.
 The nitrogen tetroxide is kept in a second tank in the rocket's first stage, directly above the fuel tank and below the second stage and its nine-megaton W-53 nuclear warhead.

 Eventually, the missile combat crew and the PTS team evacuated the launch control center, while military and civilian response teams arrived to tackle the hazardous situation.
 Lieutenant General Lloyd R. Leavitt Jr., the Vice Commander of the Strategic Air Command, commanded the effort to save the launch complex.
 There was concern for the possible collapse of the now-empty first-stage fuel tank, which could cause the rest of the 8-story missile to fall and rupture, allowing the oxidizer to contact the fuel already in the silo.